jogaj/angularDataStreamReader/README.md

 This project is to showcase how to consume and interact with a data-stream endpoint using Angular and NGRX to create a state Management solution.

-Important: The "real-data stream service" is an emulation built-in ont this project.
+Important: The "real-data stream service" is an emulation build-in on this project.
 It consists of a service that performs GET petitions by time intervals.

 ## Demo